puppetlabs/puppet-docs/source/puppet/5.0/modules_metadata.md

 ]
 ```

-After you've generated your module and gone through the metadata dialog, you must manually edit the `metadata.json` file to include the dependency information.
+After you've created your module and gone through the metadata dialog, you must manually edit the `metadata.json` file to include the dependency information.
 For information about how to format dependency versions, see the related topic about version specifiers in module metadata.

 Related topics: